 The value proposition of MAC during the project is to be a single point of responsibility: to improve project economics with a flawless startup and commissioning as the goal.
 The design philosophy of MAC is based on optimizing the total automation investment through maximizing the lifecycle value and reducing TCO.
 Yokogawa’s differentiating factor as a MAC is to be flexible in its approach to handling the complex requirements and challenging targets of the various stakeholders in the project.

-In this environment, Yokogawa has launched its low-cost Agile Project Execution (APEX) model.
+In this environment, Yokogawa has launched its Agile Project Execution model.
 It maximizes the converging benefits of smart engineering, delivery excellence and latest technology like our new network IO and Automation Design Suite, which enables us to deliver efficient design solutions based on our uniquely flexible and agile execution style.

-Yokogawa also bundles its MAC experience into yi-MAC and value delivery services.
+Yokogawa also bundles its MAC experience and value delivery services.
 These services are offered to end-users and EPCs during the pre-FEED stage to assure innovative MAC benefits are designed and delivered throughout the project and operation phases.

 Yokogawa's main automation contractor (MAC) service delivers the full scope of project execution capabilities.
 Yokogawa assumes responsibility for all automation-related aspects of the project, helping you meet budget, time, manpower, delivery, and risk management needs.